Dregi56/digital_pendulum/README.md

 ###  🔔 Optional bell
 - 🎵 12 preset sounds to choose from
 - 🎶 option to use a custom audio file
-- 🔕 Alexa "announce" notification sound (default)
+- 🔕 default notification sound (if nothing is selected)

 ### 🧪 Test function
 - to immediately try the announcement